irwin-xyz/nate-irwin-xyz/bucket-list/index.md

 - Travel to Tibet
 - Read a thousand books
 - Climb Denali
-- See the Northern Lights
+- Camp under the Northern Lights
 - Ski in South America
 - Visit Hawaii
 - Tour New Zealand in an RV (and bungee jump off a bridge!)